smcamino/King-Camino-Project-2/Project2-bus.md

         variable.
 Look out for potential skewness and potential data distributions here.

+    -   The boxplot in the lower right-hand corner are the boxplots of shares for every day of the week.
+Here you can look for skewness and potential outliers in the data.
+You can also look for consistencies or inconsistencies across days, which will shed light on the relationship between day of the week and number of shares.

 -   The final image:

     -   Here you can see a scatterplot for each day of the week of